 Next, the spider suspends a line of silk across the bridge very loosely so that it sags in the center when the spider crawls down it.
 A “V” has now taken shape.
 At the bottom of it, the spider attaches another line, which it runs to a suitable anchor point.
 The structure is now a “Y,” and it forms the first three radial threads of the web.

 Once that’s done, the spider is ready to thread the sides of the web and add more radial lines.
 That work is followed by laying down sticky threads that start near the center and spiral outward to cover much of the web.
 The web is now complete, the final construction consisting of a supportive frame of top, sides, and radial threads overlaid with sticky spiral ones for catching prey.

-Once finished, the spider sits motionless in the (non-sticky) center, head down, the king or queen of its domain, waiting to feel vibrations on the sticky threads–an announcement that prey is trapped!
+Once finished, the spider sits motionless in the (non-sticky) center, head down, queen of her domain (males tend to wander instead of building webs), waiting to feel vibrations on the sticky threads–an announcement that prey is trapped!
 The spider will rush to it by stepping on the radial threads and frame while avoiding the sticky spiral ones.

 Be sure to watch this brief animation of a spider completing a web.
 Animation: how an orb-weaver constructs a web

 Orb-weavers don’t generally get stuck to their webs.
 Why?
 Because they know where to step, they move their hind legs at an angle that somehow minimizes the effect of the stickiness, and they have tiny barbs on the bristles of their feet that keep them from sliding into sticky silk.
 In spite of these advantages, accidents do happen.
 They seem, however, to have a special oily coating that makes them less likely to get permanently trapped.

 When morning comes, the spider slips away to a resting spot out of sight.
 If the web doesn’t get too damaged, it may be used again and again, and even patched up a bit.
 Some spiders eat their web each morning, except for the framework, and re-spin it every night.